Tokens

 In the Studio token editor, each token shows its name, type, current value, and a live preview — colour swatches for colour tokens, scale labels for spacing, and so on.

-Particles organises tokens into three tiers — what you are defining determines which tier you use:
+Particles organises tokens into four tiers — what you are defining determines which tier you use:

 Primitive — raw values